CodingGarden/faqs/README.md

 I switched to Google Chrome for a while, but Firefox has caught up in terms of performance / features, so I'm back to Firefox.

 I use the following Privacy Related Extensions.
-Firefox + these extensions is my preferred way of browsing the web instead of using a browser that has features "bundled" in:
+Firefox + these extensions is my preferred way of browsing the web instead of using a browser that has these features "bundled" in:
 * Adblocker - [uBlock Origin](https://github.com/gorhill/uBlock)
 * Tracker Blocker - [Privacy Badger](https://privacybadger.org/)
   * Firefox now includes tracker blocking, but I leave Privacy Badger enabled.